codurance/site/_posts/2017-12-14-lambda-calculus-in-clojure.md

 ## Church Encoding

-A matematician called [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) was able to encode data and operators in Lambda Calculus. **Church encoding** is the name of this way of building primitive terms and operations, converting them into [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) that can be combined to create more complex expressions.
+A mathematician called [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) was able to encode data and operators in Lambda Calculus. **Church encoding** is the name of this way of building primitive terms and operations, converting them into [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) that can be combined to create more complex expressions.

 There are different primitives that can be constructed in Church Encoding: